nodejs/abi-stable-node/napi_js_data.md

 #### Description
 This API is used to retrieve the underlying data buffer of an ArrayBuffer and it's length.
 WARNING: This API is dangerous.
 The lifetime of the underlying data buffer is managed by the ArrayBuffer even after it's returned to you.
 The one possible safe to use this API is in conjunction with napi_create_reference, which can be used to guarantee that you control the lifetime of the ArrayBuffer.
+It's also safe to use the returned data buffer within the same callback as long as you don't call any other APIs that might trigger a GC.

 <TODO: What happens to this buffer in case of a compacting GC?>